lkleinert/Captsone-Crop-Swap/README.md

 # Captsone-CropSwap

-Capstone-CropSwap is a RESTful API built in Express/Node.js that uses the ORM Sequelize and Posgtres as database manager.
-It is integrated with [CropSwap](https://github.com/lkleinert/Capstone-Crop-Swap-Frontend), a front-end ReactJS web application that allows users to search, post, and send messages about their excess backyard garden produce.
+Capstone-CropSwap is a RESTful API built in Express/Node.js that uses Sequelize as its ORM and Posgtres as its database manager.
+This app is integrated with [CropSwap](https://github.com/lkleinert/Capstone-Crop-Swap-Frontend), which is a front-end ReactJS web application that allows users to search for, post about, and send messages regarding excess backyard garden produce.
 Capstone-Crop-Swap has been deployed to [Heroku](https://crop-swap-backend.herokuapp.com/users).

 # Features